Yashharia/inventory-management-flaskapp/README.md

 3. User can move the products from one location, can edit and delete
 4. User can see the final report of how many products are avaiable at the destination

-1. Dashboard Page - here the user can see the complete report.
+<h3> Dashboard Page - here the user can see the complete report.</h3>
 ![alt text](https://github.com/YashHaria/inventory-management-flaskapp/blob/master/screenshots/dashboard.png?raw=true)

 2. Product section - Here the user can create product update and delete